mmomtchev/mmomtchev/README.md

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/badges/StandWithUkraine.svg)](https://stand-with-ukraine.pp.ua)

+*** I AM HUNGRY, PLEASE READ BELOW ***

 * C / C++ / JavaScript / TypeScript
 * Node.js / V8 internals
 * GIS, Spatial Algorithms, HPC, Scientific and Parallel Computing, Numerical Weather Prediction
 * React / React Native
 * Linux, FreeBSD and OpenBSD kernel experience, especially the TCP/IP stacks and device drivers

 I am an unemployed engineer that has been living on social welfare for the last 3 years.
 I am writing open-source software both as a pass-time and also to raise awareness about my situation - I am currently being extorted by a cartel of French IT companies over a remarkably ugly sexual harassment affaire organized with the help of the Judicial system in order to cover up the very embarrassing problem of one person.
+Both the OSGeo community and OpenJS foundation have accepted to back the extortion because of the involvement of a few their donators in the sexual affair.

 The affair is absolutely huge because of the involvement of a large number of French companies with more than 1B€ annual turnover, a good number of persons with Wikipedia pages - both in French business and French politics, the French public administration and the French police.
 Recently, several very large US companies (more than $1B annual), where obviously such deals are not a problem - have also extended me job offers which included sexual harassment - something they made obvious during the recruitment process.
 I am totally unwilling to prostitute myself - I have an university degree and a very good and sought up skill set and I fully intend to continue working in IT.